mirage/capnp-rpc/README.md

 which takes a struct containing a text field called `msg` and returns a struct containing another text field called `reply`.

-Save this as `echo_api.capnp` and compile it interface using capnp:
+Save this as `echo_api.capnp` and compile it using capnp:

 ```
 $ capnp compile echo_api.capnp -o ocaml